Nelson Rockefeller: Vice presidency (1974–1977)

-1976 election
+1976 presidential election

-With the moderate Ford facing continued difficulty in securing the support of conservative Republicans for the 1976 presidential nomination, and anticipating a challenge from the conservative Ronald Reagan, he considered the possibility of another running mate, and discussed it with Rockefeller.
+With the moderate Ford facing continued difficulty in securing the support of conservative Republicans for the 1976 Republican Party presidential primaries and anticipating a challenge from the conservative Ronald Reagan, he considered the possibility of another running mate, and discussed it with Rockefeller.
 In November 1975, Rockefeller offered to withdraw.
-Ford eventually concurred, and in explaining his decision Rockefeller said that he "didn't come down (to Washington) to get caught up in party squabbles which only make it more difficult for the President in a very difficult time ..."

-After Ford was nominated at the 1976 Republican National Convention, Reagan, Barry Goldwater, and other prominent conservatives conditioned their support for Ford on his selection of a suitable vice presidential nominee.
-Ford considered several candidates, including moderate-to-liberal Republicans such as William Ruckelshaus, and moderate-to-conservative Republicans including Bob Dole, and eventually decided upon Dole as the most acceptable to conservatives.
+Ford eventually concurred.
+In explaining his decision, Rockefeller said that he "didn't come down [to Washington] to get caught up in party squabbles which only make it more difficult for the President in a very difficult time".
+After Ford was nominated at the 1976 Republican National Convention, Reagan, Goldwater, and other prominent conservatives conditioned their support for Ford on his selection of a suitable vice-presidential nominee.
+Ford selected Kansas Senator Bob Dole instead.
 Ford is the most recent incumbent president to not choose his incumbent vice president as his running mate.
-Ford later said not choosing Rockefeller was one of his biggest mistakes, and "one of the few cowardly things I did in my life."
+Ford later said not choosing Rockefeller was one of his biggest mistakes, and "one of the few cowardly things I did in my life".

-Rockefeller campaigned actively for the Republican ticket in 1976.
+Rockefeller campaigned actively for the Republican ticket in the 1976 United States presidential election, which was won by Jimmy Carter.
 In what would become an iconic photo of the 1976 campaign, Rockefeller appeared to be responding to hecklers at a rally in Binghamton, New York, with a raised middle finger.
-Rockefeller's former "right hand man" Malcolm Wilson told reporter Richard Zander that Rockefeller "just got his fingers mixed up" while signaling somebody.
-While political observers scoffed at that explanation, it may have been true: Rockefeller had dyslexia and was known to favor his middle finger, signing his signature with a pen held between his index and middle fingers.
+Rockefeller's former right-hand man Malcolm Wilson told reporter Richard Zander that Rockefeller "just got his fingers mixed up" while signaling somebody.
+While political observers scoffed at that explanation, it may have been true; Rockefeller had dyslexia and was known to favor his middle finger, signing his signature with a pen held between his index and middle fingers.
 When Rockefeller's camp saw that the obscene gesture story was popular to many Republicans, they stopped denying that that had been his intent.
-"At the time, Rockefeller's finger flashing was scandalous.
-Writing about the moment 20 years later, Michael Oricchio of the San Jose Mercury News said the action became known euphemistically as 'the Rockefeller gesture'."
+At that time, Rockefeller's finger flashing was considered scandalous.
+Writing about the moment 20 years later, Michael Oricchio of the San Jose Mercury News said the action became known euphemistically as "the Rockefeller gesture".

-The 1976 presidential campaign ended with Ford losing to Jimmy Carter.